-Infertility may result from a physical condition that is present at birth or that develops later in life.
-Examples of potential causes of male infertility include:
+Infertility may result from a physical condition that is present at birth or develops later in life.
+The major causes of male infertility include:

 - Physiological dysfunctions